couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

   indexes for that bucket.
 * local-indexer-nodes will queue up incoming stability-timestamp and when its mutation queue aligns with stabilityTimestamp it creates a snapshot.
-* if Index-Coordinator fails in between, new Index-Coordinator can either get the last stability timestamp from indexer node or it can maintian a copy of it in StateContext.
-As an optimization Index-Coordinator can use hash value of stability timestamp to publish it to indexer node and for replication.

-The mutations in a snapshot must be smaller or equal to the new stability timestamp, hence it is also called as snapshot-timestamp.
-As an optimization, Index-Coordinator can consolidate stabilityTimestamp for all IndexTopologies and publish them as single message to local-indexer-node.
+Mutations in a snapshot must be smaller or equal to the new stability timestamp, hence it is also called as snapshot-timestamp.
+As an optimization, Index-Coordinator can consolidate stabilityTimestamp for all buckets and publish them as single message to local-indexer-node.

 Another alternative is,

 Index-Coordinator will periodically recieve `HWHeartbeat` message from every local-indexer-node.
-Based on HWHeartbeat metrics and/or query requirements, Index-Coordinator will promote the currentTimestamp into a stability-timestamp and publish it to all index-nodes hosting a index for that bucket.
+Based on HWHeartbeat metrics and/or query requirements, Index-Coordinator will promote the currentTimestamp into a stability-timestamp and publish it to all index-nodes hosting an index for that bucket.

-This alternative is only going to handle the case when the coordinator is running on a slow node.
+This alternative can be used to handle the case when the coordinator is running on a slow node.

 **algorithm to compute stability-timestamp based on hw-timestamp**